Meithal/ccson/README.md

 CSON text to JSON text.

 ## Requirements
-* C11 compiler, with `stdtypes.h` and `uchar.h`
+* C11 compiler, with `uchar.h` standard header.
-standard headers.
   Tested with MSVC and GCC.

 ## Example